andrew-bierman/PackRat/README.md

 Make sure to start the server before starting the client, as the client relies on the server for data.

 Note that the client and server are designed to run concurrently in development mode.
 To do so, follow these steps:

-1. Navigate to the root directory.
-2. Install dependencies using `npm install`.
-3. Start the app using `npm run dev`.

 This will start both the client and server simultaneously.